The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

-Descritions are given for sample mundane items for those who wish to use them.
+Descriptions and pricing for mundane items are provided for those who wish to use them.

 Discuss the 9P core rules at the Story Games forum.

 The main reward for successful adventuring is increasing skill and talent ratings.
 These measure how capable a character is when following the rules.
-As a PC adventures, he or she becomes more generally capable.
+A PC becomes more generally capable with experience.

 Earning spendable wealth is a complimentary reward.
 Most PC wealth is spent on nifty equipment that allows characters to bend or break the rules.
 Adventures are even more fun when the PC has some tricks up his or her sleeves!